 One speaks of homoscedasticity when the error term, noise, or other disturbance is the same for all values of the independent variable.
 Heteroscedasticity is present when the magnitude of this error term differs between certain values of an independent variable.

-This is the simplest form of Regression Analysis.
+This is the simplest form of this statistical method.
 For example, it allows for an easy way to indicate the relationship between the mileage of a car and maintenance costs.

 What characterises a linear regression analysis is the fact that the line is linear.
 A non-linear comparison can therefore take many different forms.
 For this reason, this form of Regression Analysis also offers the best functionalities for curve fitting.
 Non-linear regression includes several types, including the ones below.